joecritch/container-queries/README.md

 ## Demo

-You can view a demo of this by downloading the repo and opening the `./demo` folder.
-It's fairly basic, and just shows the benefit of using the library.
+You can view a demo of this by visiting the project's page, or by cloning the `gh-pages` branch.

 ## API